Dimitrios Anakoglou: AEK Athens

-Loan to Veria
+Veria

 On 1 February 2016, Anakoglou was loaned to Superleague side Veria until the end of season.
 On 7 February 2016, he made his debut with the club, scored in a 2-0 home win against Kalloni helping his club to gain its first victory in 2016.

 Aris

 On the 2 August 2016 Anakoglou signed with Aris for 2 years.

 On 6 April 2017, during club's training workout Anakoglou seriously injured, after a duel with Miguel Sebastián Garcia.
 A day later, Anakoglou had a surgery, faced a cruciate ligament rupture that probably kept him out of the team for 6 months.

 Lamia

 On 4 July 2019, Lamia officially announced the signing of Anakoglou on a free transfer.